"Arise, depart, for this is not your rest."

 Nor have those rest who wrestle and who fall.

-We are busy working to bring Christina Rossetti's "To-Day's Burden" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Christina Rossetti's "To-Day's Burden" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "To-Day's Burden" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.